 Police Outreach Video ...
 Outreach Officers step into the camera's eye to tell us all about the various that strength ties with the community in a video that also features a Mangowood Neighborhood Association meeting in action.
 APRIL 5, 2012

 Crime Watch Groups ...
 Contact Officer Judge or call 305-278-4018 to join a neighborhood Crime Watch.
-The program organizes neighborhoods of single-family homes, apartment complexes, and gated communities to learn about crime prevention, homeland security, and disaster preparedness.
+Program organizes neighborhoods of single-family homes, apartments, and gated communities to learn about crime prevention, homeland security, and disaster preparedness.
 Read more about a recent meeting.
 DEC 2, 2012

 Fingerprinting ...
 Police provide Fingerprinting for Kids, a unique program that would provide a valuable tool to aid authorities in locating missing children.
 See this August 2009 Fingerprinting event.

 ECIP is Good Business ...
 Palmetto Bay Policing Unit has rolled out a new program for business owners, called Emergency Commercial Identification Program.
 ECIP provides the uniform patrol officer a way to contact the business owner/representative directly in the event of an emergency/incident.
 Already, about 111 businesses have enrolled.
 Read more.
 JULY 17, 2012

 Safety Seat Inspections ...
 Ensure your child-safety seat is in proper working order by making an appointment with the Palmetto Bay Policing Unit.
 Call 305-278-4016 or 305-278-4018 for a certified seat inspections and check up, Wednesdays at Village Hall.
 JUN 18, 2012